At Living Systems Development, we do whatever it takes to enable better ways of living together - in harmony with each other and nature.

 Our homes are warm, dry and quiet, with gold standard mechanical ventilation and heat recovery, which means you’re likely to spend much less on medical bills, compared with living in a home built to the New Zealand building code minimum.

-Low ongoing energy and operating costs.
+Low ongoing energy and operating costs

 Our homes are up to 85-90% cheaper to run than homes built to the New Zealand building code.
 The components of our homes are built and delivered as a system designed for energy efficiency, which saves you money and minimises your impact on the planet.

-A culture of sharing and support.
+A culture of sharing and support

 Our neighbourhoods are built on the idea that we’re better together when we share.
 Whether it’s sharing tools, energy or even meals in a shared kitchen, a spirt of cooperation makes life easier and more enjoyable.

-Ben Preston
+Ben Preston - Co-founder

 With a career spanning the UK, Australia and Aotearoa New Zealand, Ben has been a long-time advocate of better, more sustainable ways of building.
-As a chartered Engineering Technologist, project facilitator and design consultant, he has been involved in a wide-range of projects including the Barangaroo South commercial towers, Alphington Village, the Plumbing Industry Climate Action Centre’s (PICAC) Narre Warren facility, Takaka Cohousing and more.
+As a chartered Engineering Technologist, project facilitator and design consultant, he has been involved in a wide-range of projects including Barangaroo South commercial towers, Alphington Village, the Plumbing Industry Climate Action Centre’s (PICAC) Narre Warren facility, Tākaka Cohousing and more.

-Rick Fourie
+Rick Fourie - Co-founder

 Rick is a national leader in the design, delivery and operation of innovative community infrastructure.
 He has spent the past 20 years growing various not-for-profit and impact ventures focused on supporting ripples of health and wellbeing in whānau and communities, and in recent years has become known as a national leader in innovative early childhood education through the Conscious Collective.